-SFACT’s founder, John Burton, has a long history of philanthropic work centred around sustainable and ethical food supply chains, and has recognised that many of the Coastal States in the Indian Ocean are suffering as a result of overexploitation of fish stocks by distant water fleets.
+SFACT’s Founder, John Burton, has a long history of philanthropic work centred around sustainable and ethical food supply chains, and has recognised that many of the Coastal States in the Indian Ocean are suffering as a result of overexploitation of fish stocks by distant water fleets.
 There is a lack of transparency in the industrial fishing sector, and this lack of transparency has paved the way for multiple issues to arise in this region, such as destructive fishing techniques with high bycatch and ghost fishing rates, human rights abuses including modern-day slavery, and illegal, unreported and unregulated fishing (IUU fishing).

 The World Bank states that many developing coastal communities are heavily reliant on marine resources for their livelihoods and food security, and yet large distant water fleets that engage in unsustainable practices are dominating the decision-making surrounding catch allocation and market access.
 Coastal communities are also less able to make progress towards global sustainable goals such as the UN’s SDGs, due to minimal financial freedom and little access to technological advancements and innovation.